harc007/swe_assistant/_posts/2024-08-21_prompting-for-code-generation.md

-title: Prompting for generating Code
+title: "Prompting for generating Code"
 date: 21-08-2024
 draft is here